Exams and Consultations

 One of our cutting edge treatments is laser therapy.
 Laser therapy is an effective way to reduce pain and accelerate healing thatis non-invasive, totally safe, and completely pain free.
 It is especially helpful for pets suffering from chronic and painful conditions such as arthritis, or pets who are recovering from injury or surgery.

-We offer a wide range of dentistry services including, complimentary dental heath assessments, anesthetic dental cleaning and polishing, dental radiography, and tooth repair or extraction.
+We offer a wide range of dentistry services including, complimentary dental health assessments (for existing clients), anesthetic dental cleaning and polishing, dental radiography, and tooth repair or extraction.
 During the dental procedure, we complete a comprehensive oral health assessment using periodontal probing followed by full mouth digital dental x-rays to visualize any issues below the gumline so that we can formulate a treatment plan.

 Proper nutrition is a vital part of your pet’s health.
 We can give you advice based on your pet’s unique needs so that you’reeducated on your pet’s dietary requirements.
 We can also make brand, portioning, and timing recommendations.